AlumUSydNA/website/_pages/about-us.md

 ### Come to an event!

-{% include gallery caption="SUGUNA Conference, Los Angeles, 2016 (left), Boston informal gathering, December 2024 (right)" %}
+{% include gallery caption="SUGUNA Conference, Los Angeles, 2016 (left), Boston SUGUNA social gathering, December 2024 (right)" %}

 We hold in-person social and networking events, focused around where our community lives.
 We collaborate with the University using their